rimutaka/lambda-debugger-runtime-emulator/README.md

 ### SQS configuration

-- Create `proxy_lambda_req` SQS queue for requests to be sent from AWS to your local lambda under debugging.
-Required.
+- Create `proxy_lambda_req` SQS queue for requests to be sent from AWS to your local lambda under debugging. _Required_.
-- Create `proxy_lambda_resp` SQS queue if you want responses from your local lambda to be returned to the caller.
-Optional.
+- Create `proxy_lambda_resp` SQS queue if you want responses from your local lambda to be returned to the caller. _Optional_.

-You may use different queue names, but they would have to be specified in the env vars as described below.
+See _Advanced setup_ section for more info on how to customize queue names and other settings.

-Recommended settings:
+Recommended queue settings:

 - **Queue type**: Standard
 - **Maximum message size**: 256 KB